Debt Collection Law

 We handle the locating half of a time-sensitive collection effort the right way – a current, verified address for your debtor, confirmed to the right person, through lawful public-records research under a permissible purpose, so you and your counsel can act inside the limitations window.
 Lawful debtor-locating since 2004 – never pretext, never the wrong person, never a substitute for your own legal advice on the clock.

-People Locator Skip Tracing Investigation Team – professional investigators conducting skip tracing and people-locating since 2004, working public records and investigative-grade sources lawfully and for legitimate purposes only.
+People Locator Skip Tracing Investigation Team – a public-records research firm conducting skip tracing and people-locating since 2004, working public records and investigative-grade sources lawfully and for legitimate purposes only.
 Last reviewed 2026.
 This page is general information, not legal advice.

 Frequently Asked Questions